noaa-oar-arl/hysplitplot/README.md

 graphics.
 The source code is written using Python 3.7 and it requires a few external packages.
 See setup.py for the external packages that are required.

+To install this package, run

+    $ python setup.py install

 To generate a trajectory plot using a trajectory dump file, say, tdump found in HYSPLIT's working directory, run